rodriggochaves/elixir-phoenix-101/sprint03/exercises/exunit_exercises.md

 ```

 03. This exercises is special.
 What we, as developers are looking for when
 we create code to test our own code?
-Answer this before keep going?
+Answer this before keep going.
-So, looking at this point of view, I'll give a piece of code and you'll
+So, looking at this point from view, I'll give a piece of code and you'll
-create a few testes on top of this and evaluate it.
+create a few tests on top of it and evaluate it.
 What do you think about it?

-So, let's describe the problem.
-Suppose you're a Biologist and need a program
+So, let's describe the problem: suppose you're a Biologist and need a program
 to count nucleotids in a DNA sequence.
 Pretty simple, right?

 ```elixir